 Many spouses in this man’s position will react to this and say that they will never initiate sex again and leave it all up to their spouse.
 But this is more of the same kind of behavior.
 It’s reactionary.
 Just like his constant pursuit of his wife.

 Good sex is less reactionary and more dignified.
 In other words, one’s dignity is in tact.
 Dignity, in close emotional proximity to our spouses, is sexy.
 When we’re less needy, we’re more attractive.
 I’m not saying your wife is going to jump you if you were to develop more of a sense of dignity.
 I’m not saying that you will ever get the frequency of sex you believe is essential.
 But if you can work on that dignity thing, you’ll be a lot closer to a more satisfying sex life than you are now.

-Sex therapy can help with this and with taking it to the next level.
+Sex counseling can help with this and with taking it to the next level.
 What I’ve described here is simple, conceptually, but not so easy to accomplish.
 It’s not a matter of changing or “behaving” for a few weeks (or for those of you with real stamina, it’s not about “behaving” for years).
 It’s about real and sustainable change.
 Stay tuned for the next post in a couple of weeks about his wife’s position and the possibility of change on her part.